prests/DrinkUpBackend/README.md

 ## Overview

-This is a Node.js server
+This is a Node.js and Express server that utilizes sequelize.js to make function based queries rather than raw SQL.
+The database is a postgres database hosted by aws RDS, and the server runs on AWS EC2.

 ## Setup
 1. Clone the repository